-If you know you want to use phone or chat, click Create incident in Support Center to open the incident Create page in the AWS Support Center, auto-populated with the AMS service type.
+If you know you want to use phone or chat, click Create incident in Support Center to open the incident Create page in the Support Center Console, auto-populated with the AMS service type.

-Phone calls initiated with AWS Support center are recorded, to better improve response.
-If the call drops, you must call back through the Support Center case, AWS has no mechanism for calling you back.

-Phone and chat support is designed to help with support cases, incidents and service requests.
-For RFC issues, use the correspondence option on the relevant RFC details page, to reach an AMS engineer.
+- Phone calls initiated with Support are recorded, to better improve response.
+If the call drops, you must call back through the Support Center case, AWS has no mechanism for calling you back. - Phone and chat support is designed to help with support cases, incidents. and service requests, not RFC or security issues. - For RFC issues, use the correspondence option on the relevant RFC details page, to reach an AMS engineer. - For security issues, create a high-priority (P1 or P2) support case.
+The live chat feature is not for security events.